bevyengine/bevy-website/content/learn/book/intro/_index.md

 status = 'hidden'
 +++

-Like any game engine, Bevy is a large project, and there's a lot to learn!
-Everyone learns differently, so we offer a variety of complementary learning paths:

-* [Quickstart](learn/quickstart): Dive in and get your hands dirty, learning how to create a simple game in a hands-on tutorial for absolute beginners.
-* [The Book](learn/book): Read about the core concepts that make Bevy work, and browse our library of the advanced topics needed to ship a production game.
-* [docs.rs](https://docs.rs/bevy/latest/bevy/): Versioned API documentation that explains exactly what every struct, method and function mean.
-Module and crate docs are also great, and provide an overview of the structure and usage of specific areas of the code.
-* [Feature Examples](https://bevyengine.org/examples): Figure out how to solve specific game dev problems (like running a game in split screen, implementing UI elements, or writing shaders) by shamelessly stealing from our runnable snippets.
-* [Game Examples](https://bevyengine.org/examples/#games): Get a sense of how to structure larger projects and tackle new genres with playable game stubs.
+Bevy is a modern, ECS (Entity Component System)-first game engine written in Rust.
+We aim to be:

+- **Capable:** Offer a complete 2D and 3D feature set.
+- **Simple:** Easy for new users to pick up, but flexible enough for power users.
+- **Modular:** Use only what you need.
+Replace what you don't like.
+- **Fast:** App logic should run quickly, and when possible, in parallel.
+- **Productive:** Short compile times and fast refreshes keep iteration tight.

+Bevy is dual-licensed under [MIT](https://github.com/bevyengine/bevy/blob/main/LICENSE-MIT) and [Apache v2](https://github.com/bevyengine/bevy/blob/main/LICENSE-APACHE), and governed by the [Bevy Foundation](https://bevyengine.org/foundation/), a 501(c)(3) nonprofit.
+It is built in the open by hundreds of [community contributors](https://bevyengine.org/learn/contribute/introduction).

+In practice, this means:

+- You model game state as data in the ECS.
+- You express behavior as systems that read and write that data.
+- You compose functionality by combining small, modular pieces.
+- You can inspect engine code, ecosystem code, and your game code using the same language and tooling.

+This can feel unusual at first, especially if you are coming from object-oriented engines, but don't be afraid: it'll click soon enough.

 ## Reading This Book

-This book is [explanatory documentation](https://diataxis.fr/): you can read it cover to cover, or simply skip ahead to the sections that are most interesting to you.
+This book is [explanatory documentation](https://diataxis.fr/) covering Bevy's core ideas.
+You can read it cover to cover, or skip ahead to the sections that interest you.

-If you are new to Bevy, [read the first chapter].
+If you are new to Bevy, [read the first chapter] before proceeding.
-It will give you a quick summary of the most important concepts and terms needed to understand the rest of this book.
+It introduces the ECS vocabulary and core terms you'll need for the rest of this book.

-Once you're done that, feel free to jump around to any chapter you please, using the sidebar as an index.
+After that, use the sidebar to jump to any chapter you need.
-We've attempted to arrange them in the order that you might encounter them but they do not assume you have read previous chapters.
+We've attempted to arrange them in a useful order, but they do not assume you have read previous chapters.

+If you want a broader map of Bevy's documentation ecosystem (quick start guide, examples, API docs, and more), see [Further Reading](../further-reading).

+If you're evaluating whether Bevy is the right fit for your project, read [Is Bevy Right for Your Project?](../is-bevy-right-for-your-project).

+{% callout(type="info") %}
-## Corrections and Extensions
+### Corrections and Extensions

-Like any good piece of documentation, the Bevy Book is a living, breathing resource.
+Like any good piece of documentation, the Bevy Book is continuously updated.

 If you spot a typo, [submit a quick PR](https://github.com/bevyengine/bevy-website/pulls).
+The files used to create the book are just Markdown; you can find them in `content/learn/book`.
 If you'd like to refactor something or add a new section, read our [Contributing Guide](https://bevyengine.org/learn/contribute/introduction/) and we'd be happy to welcome you to the flock!
+{% end %}

-[read the first chapter]: ./what-is-bevy
+[read the first chapter]: ./the-three-letters